-Education: Associate’s Degree (two-year college or technical school), Bachelor’s Degree preferred
+Education: Associate’s Degree required, Bachelor’s Degree preferred

 Experience: Two to four years of related nursing and leadership experience

-Excellent communications skills, written and verbal
+-Excellent communications skills, written and verbal

-Solid computer skills – both personal computer and electronic medical record
+-Solid computer skills – both personal computer and electronic medical record

-Analytical skills and abilities to turn data into action; moving your facility forward
+-Analytical skills and abilities to turn data into action; moving your facility forward